OA and Sustainable Ocean Planning

 Scenario A (Business as usual): Continuation of current policies results in increased ocean GVA but continued depletion of fish stocks (depletion rising to 6,000 tonnes/yr), declining mangrove extent (−50 km²), and worsening coral condition.
 Net ocean GVA grows more slowly than gross GVA due to increased depletion costs, signaling unsustainability.

 Scenario B (Moderate intervention): Implementation of catch limits at sustainable yield (28,000 tonnes/yr), mangrove restoration (+40 km²), and wastewater treatment upgrades reducing nitrogen loading by 18%.
-Ocean GVA reaches 5.2% of GDP, fish stocks begin recovery, and net ocean GVA growth matches gross growth (no depletion).
-This scenario meets most 2030 targets.
+Ocean GVA reaches 5.2% of GDP, fish stocks recover fully to the MSY biomass target (195,000 tonnes) by 2030, and net ocean GVA growth matches gross growth (no depletion).
+The "fish stocks at sustainable levels" indicator is Achieved under Scenario B: the stock returns to the MSY biomass target, and catch is at or below sustainable yield throughout the projection period[36].
+This scenario meets most 2030 targets.[37]

 Scenario C (Strong conservation): More aggressive interventions including marine protected area expansion, larger restoration programmes, and stronger pollution controls.
-Environmental indicators exceed targets, but ocean GVA growth is slightly constrained (5.0% vs 5.5% target) due to spatial allocation of 15% of fishing grounds to no-take MPAs.
+Environmental indicators exceed targets (fish stock biomass reaches 210,000 tonnes, above the 195,000 t MSY target), but ocean GVA growth is slightly constrained (5.0% vs 5.5% target) due to spatial allocation of 15% of fishing grounds to no-take MPAs.
+The additional stock recovery in Scenario C reflects enhanced recruitment from no-take zones and reduced bycatch mortality, projected using a spatial population model.

 Dashboard presentation

-The scenario analysis was presented to cabinet in dashboard format showing the trade-offs between economic growth and environmental outcomes:
+The scenario analysis was presented to cabinet in Table 3.7.3, showing the trade-offs between economic growth and environmental outcomes:

 | Indicator | 2024 Baseline | 2030 Target | Scenario B projection | Status |